Cantera/cantera-website/posts/GSoC_2019_Project_First_Evaluation.md

 ## Convert Page

-  If the file is converted successfully, "Going to try this...
-Saved to /home/chao/ChemCheck/ChemCheck/media/uploads/1/cantera.txt" message will be shown on the page.
+  If the file is converted successfully, a success message will be shown on the page.
 Users can see details and download the files from this page.

 ![image of successfully uploaded page](https://github.com/12Chao/myproject/blob/master/images/convert%20succ.png)